-Make arrangements to discuss the current budget, the budget development process, and expectations going forward... with the board president, town manager (if applicable), and anyone else who is your partner in developing and managing the library budget.
+Make arrangements to discuss the current budget, the budget development process, and expectations going forward with the board president, town manager (if applicable), and anyone else who is your partner in developing and managing the library budget.
 Things to review in preparation for an initial budget meeting include:

-- The current budget, list any questions - Does the budget format make sense to you?
+- The current budget and any questions you have - Does the budget format make sense to you?
 For instance, is it clear how much money you have available to spend on print books versus audio books versus e-books?
-Maybe you want to change this? - Are revenues and expenses tracked and reported on a regular basis, or do you need to develop a system and document for this? - Review the previous year's Public Library Annual Report (PLAR), then be sure you have access or reports containing any information on revenues and expenditures that you will be required to report annually. (see By the Numbers section for more information on PLAR) - Find out the legal requirements for developing and reporting/submitting your budget
+Maybe you want to change this? - Are revenues and expenses tracked and reported on a regular basis, or do you need to develop a system and document for this? - Review the previous year's Public Library Annual Report (PLAR), then be sure you have access or reports containing any information on revenues and expenditures that you will be required to report annually. (see By the Numbers section for more information on PLAR) - Find out the legal requirements for developing and reporting/submitting your budget.

 Communication plays a key role in the budget process.
-As the library director, sharing information about the library budget is just as important as planning and administering it.
+As the Library Director, sharing information about the library budget is just as important as planning and administering it.
 Monthly library board meetings are the best time to keep library trustees informed about all the great things the library is doing with taxpayer dollars.

 Directors of city/county libraries should also attend town board meetings as often as possible.
 Share the monthly report you prepare for the library board with the town manager or town board.
 This will help tell the library's story to the town trustees/council.
 When the time comes to develop the town's annual budget, those decision makers will already know exactly what you are doing with the money they allocate for the library and the value library service brings to the community.

-Municipal versus District: Municipal libraries are dependent on town or city government for funding.
+MUNICIPAL V. DISTRICT: Municipal libraries are dependent on town or city government for funding.
 While a district has the benefit of stable funding generally provided by a mill levy, there are also many legal requirements surrounding financial management.
 Because a library district is a unit of local government, districts are required to prepare, adopt and file a budget annually with Department of Local Affairs (DOLA).
 The library's attorney (or the city/county attorney) is an important partner in meeting ALL legal requirements, not just financial.

-For library districts, Department of Local Affairs (DOLA) is the source for legal requirements and deadlines.
+For library districts, the Department of Local Affairs (DOLA) is the source for legal requirements and deadlines. https://dlg.colorado.gov/budget-information-and-resources#submissions

-https://www.colorado.gov/pacific/dola/budget-information-and-resources

-Crash Course in Library Budgeting and Finance, by Glen E. Holt and Leslie Edmonds Holt.
-Ask your CLiC Colleague On Call about borrowing a copy.
+Crash Course in Library Budgeting and Finance, by Glen E. Holt and Leslie Edmonds Holt

 VIII.
-Collection Development & Management
+COLLECTION DEVELOPMENT & MANAGEMENT